Cookies (Hong Kong band)

-Cookies were a music group in Hong Kong created by Chan Chi Kwong under giant record label EMI Hong Kong and later managed by Paco Wong of then Gold Label Entertainment (now known as Gold Typhoon).
+Cookies were a music group in Hong Kong created by Chan Chi Kwong under the giant record label EMI Hong Kong and later managed by Paco Wong of then Gold Label Entertainment (now known as Gold Typhoon).

 History

 The group was formed with nine members in 2002 and was considered an emulation of the Japanese group Morning Musume.That same year the group released their debut album Happy Birthday.
 This helped the group become one of the best selling new groups of 2002 in Hong Kong.
 However, in 2003, the management contract of Cookies was passed over to Gold Label Entertainment.
 Once Paco Wong took over the management of Cookies, he made the decision to reduce the number of group members to four.
-The successfully remaining members were announced on 27 April 2003, and the four members consisted of Stephy Tang, Kary Ng, Theresa Fu, and Miki Yeung (most often referred by the media as Mini Cookies); on the same day, the debut song of Mini Cookies, 「貪你可愛」, was released.
+The successfully remaining members were announced on 27 April 2003, and the four members consisted of Stephy Tang, Kary Ng, Theresa Fu, and Miki Yeung (most often referred by the media of Hong Kong as Mini Cookies); on the same day, the debut song of Mini Cookies, 「貪你可愛」, was released.
 Their albums, however, continued to be released under the Cookies name.

 Cookies is now considered to be disbanded.
 Elaine Ho, Gloria Chan, Helena Ma, and Serena Po had left the entertainment industry when the original nine-member group was downsized to four members in 2003.
 Angela Au went on to become a DJ of Radio Television Hong Kong.
 Mini Cookies would continue to be active for two years, 2003–2005, until they were arranged to develop solo careers.

 On 28 March 2005, the members announced at the autograph session of their 4 in Love album that they had decided to explore solo careers.
 Although the four members had, at the time, firmly claimed that they were not disbanding, and to date, no official statement of disbandment has been released, the four members have, in reality, rarely collaborated under the name of Cookies ever since they began expanding their respective solo careers.